2023-2024 TORONTO WEDDING PHOTOGRAPHY PRICES

 - Travel within the GTA at no charge

-- 8 consecutive hours of photography service on your wedding day
+- 4 consecutive hours of photography coverage on your special day (1 photographer)

 - One consultation session before the special day